 If applicant is not the driver, then driver’s cover letter (signed & dated) confirming joint travel along with applicant s name and travel dates need to be provided too.
 Also to be provided are drivers passport copy and driving licence.

-- When travel tickets have been paid through travel agency, then a receipt, an invoice or a payment confirmation is also required.
+- When travel tickets have been paid through travel agency, then a receipt, an invoice or a payment confirmation is also required in GBP.

 Proof of accommodation